This article dials back into older posts about the differences between knowing what you want and what you need. I wrote more about that right here;

 More on this for a later time.

 I think that, especially during a pandemic, the economy is even more of a war-economy then it already was.
+Obviously during martial law it might make sense to go full spartan code for the sake of abundance for all.

 So its gonna continue being a ‘dirty rat race’ with trading freedoms and personal authenticity for short lasting money and uncertain pension plans, or we can do our best in using less and giving more of the stuff we really want to give to the world.